takahe-linux/pkgs/docs/roadmap.md

 ## v0.2.0 ##

 - Standalone system!
+- Kernel and bootloader built and installed.
+- Improved build system.

+## v0.3.0 ##

+- Working on the Toshiba.

 ## Misc ##

+- Update the toolchain packages.
+- Update the linux kernel build.
 - Add a target for my Toshiba.
 - Make the build system handle different targets cleanly.
 - Improve the documentation.